 Presentation of the QRA model

 The QRAM software is based on Microsoft Excel.

 There is a wide range of information that has to be gathered and prepared in order to run the QRAM.
-Notably, the user has to enter data to describe:
+Notably, the user has to collect and interpret information and data to describe: